Polish people in Lebanon: Modern times

-The Poles that were living for many years in Lebanon did not have the ability to contact each other due to ongoing in 1975-1990 civil war.
-The situation changed only in 1991 with the creation of "Polish Club", transformed in the next year into "Association "Polish Community in Lebanon".
+The Poles who were living for many years in Lebanon did not have the ability to contact each other due to the ongoing civil war from 1975-1990.
+The situation changed only in 1991 with the creation of "Polish Club", transformed in the next year into "Association " of Polish Community in Lebanon".
 The main objective of this organization is to maintain the tradition, culture and mother tongue, as well as the behavior of Polish origin of consciousness in children born in Lebanon.
 The Polish Association also tries to promote Polish culture among the Lebanese people.
 In 1992, the association "School of Polish Language and Culture" began operations.
 In March 1997, the first issue of the monthly magazine "Polish cedars" was distributed.

-Also, a large role in maintaining contact with their homeland played Polish Military Contingent, which was stationed in Lebanon in the years 1992-2009.
+Also, a large role in maintaining contact with their homeland played the Polish Military Contingent, which was stationed in Lebanon in the years 1992-2009.
 An important event in the life of the Polish Lebanese community was the meeting with Pope John Paul II, during his pilgrimage in May 1997.

 During the Israeli-Lebanese conflict in 2006, a portion of Poles, mostly women and children, were temporarily evacuated to Poland.